lfit/releng-global-jjb/docs/best-practices.rst

 Variable expansion order of precedence seems to be:

+1. job-group section definition
-1. project section definition
+2. project section definition
-2. job-template variable definition
+3. job-template variable definition
-3. defaults.yaml variable definition
+4. defaults.yaml variable definition

 .. note:: Defaults set variables in job-templates and are NOT used in Macros.